neno13453/k8s-killerkoda-scenarios/6-Service-and-Ingress/step1/text.md

 ```
-kubectl exec -it test-connection-pod -- <your curl command>
+kubectl exec -it test-connection-pod -- curl <service name>
 ```

-The command allow you to execute inside the container inside the pod.
+The command allow you to execute command inside the container inside the pod.

 <br>